TheStarryByte/hello-world/README.md

 literally on last dayy
-and i think i have to double my learning time im done with the first proplem of week 3
+and i think i have to double my learning time im done with the first proplem of week 3 i have to finish week 5 lecture by friday